Chase-42/Chase-42/README.md

   <summary>LEARN MORE!! 👇</summary>

 ## 🔭 I'm currently working on:
-[SetPatrol](https://www.setpatrol.com/), a marketplace where people who need high-end photography and film equipment can find people who are willing to rent it out.
-SetPatrol's seeks to be a democratized platform for all storytellers to interact and collaborate.
-So far I have pair-programmed with the head developer to fix various bugs in website while gaining valuable experience developing production PHP, JavaScript, HTML & CSS code while navigating an existing codebase in Wordpress.
-I also recently designed, developed & styled a [double slider](https://codepen.io/ChaseOfTheCollins/pen/xxVGwae) that takes in a gear value and days you want to rent it and outputs an amount of money you could earn using HTML, CSS & JavaScript.
+[SetPatrol](https://www.setpatrol.com/), a marketplace where people who need high-end photography and film equipment can find people who are willing to rent it out.So far I have pair-programmed with the lead developer to fix various bugs in website while gaining valuable experience developing production PHP, JavaScript, HTML & CSS code while navigating an existing codebase in Wordpress.
+I also recently designed, developed & styled a [double slider](https://codepen.io/ChaseOfTheCollins/pen/xxVGwae) that has a gear value and days you want to rent it and outputs an amount of money you could earn using HTML, CSS & JavaScript.

 I'm also constantly tweaking my [portfolio website](https://chasecollins.tech), a single page React app that I built from scratch and styled using [Styled-Components](https://styled-components.com/).